xrdocs/8000/_tutorials/cisco-8000-software-upgrade-install-replace-golden-iso.md

 # Monitoring install replace operation

-show install request can be used to monitor the current state:
+<code>show install request</code> can be used to monitor the current state:

 <div class="highlighter-rouge">
 <pre class="highlight">